cedricwalter/cedricwalter.github.io/_posts/_joomla/2007-06-20-got-hacked.md

  Joomla! is automating during file save the CHMOD, but not on all files in the structure.

-  Avoid any files with setguid in your apache root
+  Avoid any files with set
  `# find . -type f -perm 600 -exec chmod ago=r {} \;`

  Note: